GC

 • Development: whatever your laptop has.

-• Network storage: acceptable if latency stays under a few milliseconds; otherwise you will see slow session loads and delayed trace writes.
+• Network storage: acceptable if latency stays under a few milliseconds; otherwise you will see slow session loads and slow writes at the end of each turn.

 Can I expose the dashboard directly to the internet?